voltrevo/summon-ts/README.md

   // https://github.com/voltrevo/mpc-framework
 }

+// When summon.compile throws, the error message will be the first error
+// diagnostic.
+The remaining diagnostics are also available as error.diagnostics
-// Errors also include the diagnostics and the circuit if it has been compiled. main().catch(console.error);
+// and the compiled circuit might also be available as .circuit. main().catch(console.error);
 ```